-States are failing to close important safety gaps because they have not adopted the lifesaving safety laws listed below.
-While a number of highway safety laws have been enacted during the last few years, many laws considered to be fundamental to highway safety are still missing in many states.
+While a number of highway safety laws have been enacted during the last few years, many are still missing.

-Based on Advocates' safety recommendations, states need to adopt 406 laws:
+Based on Advocates' safety recommendations, states need to adopt 390 laws:

-- 16 states need an optimal primary enforcement seat belt law for front seat passengers; - 31 states need an optimal primary enforcement seat belt law for rear seat passengers; - 31 states need an optimal all-rider motorcycle helmet law; - 38 states and DC need a rear facing through age 2 law; - 35 states and DC need an optimal booster seat law; - 192 GDL laws need to be adopted to ensure the safety of novice drivers, no state meets all the criteria recommended in this report; - 33 critical impaired driving laws are needed in 30 states; - 7 states need an optimal all-driver text messaging restriction; and, - 20 states and DC need a GDL cell phone restriction.
+- 16 states need an optimal primary enforcement seat belt law for front seat passengers; - 30 states need an optimal primary enforcement seat belt law for rear seat passengers; - 32 states need an optimal all-rider motorcycle helmet law; - 35 states need a rear facing through age 2 child passenger safety law; - 34 states and DC need an optimal booster seat law; - 190 GDL laws need to be adopted to ensure the safety of novice drivers, no state meets all the criteria recommended in this report; - 29 critical impaired driving laws are needed in 27 states; - 4 states need an optimal all-driver text messaging restriction; and, - 19 states need a GDL cell phone restriction.